markdwags/Razor/help/docs/guide/commands.md

 ## setlasttarget

-**Syntax**: `setlasttarget`
+**Syntax**: `setlasttarget ('serial')`

-**Description**: This command will pause the script until you select a target to be set as Last Target.
+**Description**: This command will set the last target to the serial you pass as a parameter.

+!!! tip
+    You can use `hotkey 'Set Last Target'` if you prefer getting a cursor and targetting a specific object.

 !!! example

-    === "Set last target and cast"
+    === "Set last target on variable"

         ```razor
-        overhead 'set last target'
+        setvar 'dog' 0x239
+        setlasttarget 'dog'
+        ```

+    === "..with findtype"

+        ```razor
+        // find a dog
+        if findtype '217' as 'dog
-        setlasttarget
+            setlasttarget 'dog'
-        overhead 'set!'
-        cast 'magic arrow'
+            cast 'lightning'
-        waitfortarget
+            wft
-        target 'last'
+            target 'dog'
+        endif
         ```

 ## target